realA10001986/Time-Circuits-Display/README.md

 Note that the device requests an IP address via DHCP, unless you entered valid data in the fields for static IP addresses (IP, gateway, netmask, DNS).
 If the device is inaccessible as a result of incorrect static IPs, hold ENTER when powering it up until the white LED lits; static IP data will be deleted and the device will return to DHCP.

 After saving the WiFi network settings, the device reboots and tries to connect to your configured WiFi network.
 If that fails, it will again start in access point mode.

-The next step is to set the clock's ... clock (and time zone).
+The next step is to set the clock's time zone and actual time.

-If your clock is connected to a WiFi network with internet access, it will receive time information through NTP (network time protocol).
+- If your clock is connected to a WiFi network with internet access, it will receive time information through NTP (network time protocol).
 If the clock shows a wrong time initially, don't worry: This is due to a wrong time zone.

-If the internet is inaccessible, please set your local time through the [keypad menu](#how-to-set-the-real-time-clock-rtc).
+- If the internet is inaccessible (such as is the case if the TCD is in access point mode), please set your local time through the [keypad menu](#how-to-set-the-real-time-clock-rtc) after setting up the time zone.

 In both cases it is, again, important to set the clock's time zone.
 This is done in the Config Portal, so read on.